fbdtemme/bencode/README.md

 ## Features

 *  Convenient owning representation of bencoded data with `bvalue`.
 *  Fast and memory efficient read-only, non-owning representation into stable buffers of bencoded data with `bview`.
 *  Build-in serialization/deserializaton for most standard containers.
 *  Support for serializing/deserializing to/from user-defined types.
 *  Parse directly to custom types by satisfying the `EventConsumer` concept.
 *  Throwing and non throwing variants of common functions.
+*  Iterative parsing to be safe against stack overflow attacks.

 ## Documentation